jfrog/log-analytics-prometheus/README.md

 1. Open your Grafana on a browser at http://localhost:3000.
 Grafana default credentials are `admin/prom-operator` (set in [prometheus-grafana-values.yaml](helm/prometheus-grafana-values.yaml)).

-2. Go to "Data Sources" on the left menu
+2. Go to "Data sources" on the sidebar menu

 3. Click `Add new data source`
    1. Add your Prometheus as datasources (if not already configured): Set "Prometheus server URL" to `http://prometheus-kube-prometheus-prometheus:9090/`